T20X/notes/C++Classes.md

  Otherwise, if the braced-init-list has no elements, T is value-initialized.

 The implicitly-defined copy/move constructor for a non-union class X performs a memberwise copy/move of its bases and member, hence padding bits may not be coppied actually with =!
-However still not clear if memcpy preservers padding bits
+However still not clear if memcpy preservers padding bits - normally GCC / clang do it, but there are bug reports when it does not happen!

 standart-layout types are not always trivally copybale and care needs to be taken when doing memcopy on them.
 The main point is that they can be used by C code as they got single access.
 If there are multi-access sections in a class than the compiler can re-order *sections* which won't work with C.